Knitting Rib Stitches: Library of 30+ Stitches, Plus Helpful Tips to Make Them Beautiful

 Tension Problems in Rib Stitches

-One other way to correct this is to give the yarn a tug after the knit and before the purl stitch.
-This can be accomplished by bringing the yarn in front, placing the right needle into the stitch as if to purl, and then pulling on the yarn to reduce that slack in the yarn from the previous knit stitch.
+Another way to correct this is to give the yarn a tug after the knit stitch and before the purl stitch.
+This can be accomplished by bringing the yarn forward, placing the right needle into the stitch as if to purl, and then pulling on the yarn to reduce the slack from the previous knit stitch.

-Another possibility is to use combination knitting, where you would wrap the yarn in the opposite direction on the purl side when making a purl stitch, followed by working through the back of the loop on the knit side.
+Another possibility is to use combination knitting, where you would wrap the yarn in the opposite direction on the purl side when making a purl stitch, then work through the back of the loop on the knit side.
 Twisted stitches can result if this is not done properly.

 Knitting Rib Stitches: Pin for Future Reference